Limecraft/chef-collectd/README.md

 * collectd.collectd_web.path - Location to install collectd_web to.
 Defaults to /srv/collectd_web.
 * collectd.collectd_web.hostname - Server name to use for collectd_web Apache site.
 * collectd.collectd_web.http_port - Port the virtualhost Apache listens on
+* collectd.enable_rrdtool_plugin - Should this recipe enable a default rrdtool plugin?
+Defaults to true

 # USAGE #